folsomcp/LSDpy/README.md

 ### Remove continuum polarization
 This removes continuum polarization in the Stokes V profile by forcing the average of Stokes V to be 0.
 Set the flag to 1 to enable this, 0 to disable.
 In a well behaved observation this should not be necessary, but instrumental or data reduction errors may introduce an offset in Stokes V.  Be a bit careful with this, as it is usually an imperfect correction for an error that occurred elsewhere.

+### Remove very closely spaced lines
+Flag to modify the mask by removing lines that are too closely spaced (by default less than 1 pixel apart), 1 = yes, 0 = no.

+Very closely spaced lines in the mask can cause problems.
+Most notably, in real spectra strong lines do not add linearly due to saturation effects.
+Turing this on can help by removing the multiple components of strong lines.
+For weaker lines (a depth < 0.6 by default) the depths are added to make one deeper line (up to a depth of 0.6 by default), effectively merging them.
+In most cases this provides a small improvement to the LSD profile.

 ### Sigma clip to reject bad pixels
 A sigma clipping routine can be applied to the observation, if the number of iterations is 0 it is disable entirely.
 Uses the sigma value (number of sigma discrepancy between a model and observed pixel) beyond which a pixel is rejected, and and a number of iterations to repeat the sigma clipping.